TrashPandaCode/reports/ia-final/main.typ

 The didactic concept behind Dumpster Diving is built on the principle of learning through playful problem solving.
 The project aims to teach fundamental computer animation concepts—such as object relations, loops, and control flow—by embedding them in a visual, interactive environment that uses a narrative-driven puzzle game featuring raccoons and trash cans as central characters.

 // refer to target audience and how our didactic concept is based on that
+// ok, but why delete the whole paragraph? wouldve just expanded on it

 The pedagogical design is rooted in constructivist learning theory @papertMindstormsChildrenComputers1993, which holds that learners build new knowledge through active experimentation and interaction with their environment.
 In Dumpster Diving, players construct logic visually using node-based programming, a method that aligns with cognitive apprenticeship @collinsCognitiveApprenticeshipTeaching1989, as it externalizes thought processes and encourages scaffolding of increasingly complex concepts.